 Nestled between towering mountains, and flowing streams, Aru Valley is as pristine as it gets.
 Lush green meadows welcome you here.
 Once you move past the small village, numerous meadows and lakes await you.
 If you are up for it, some multi-day treks from here can take you to places, you won’t believe exist!
 The locals pronounce it as आडू (Aadu) and not अरु (Aru) or आरू (Aaru).
 Don’t get confused with the pronunciations.

-Starting from Srinagar, you will reach Aru in about 2 hours.
-Distance wise, it is only about 100 KMs away.
+Aru is only about 100 kms from Srinagar and the journey takes about 2 hours.
 There are multiple small municipal “tolls” along the route at the district “borders”.
 The roads are good for the most part till Pahalgam.
 You can shop for authentic Kesar (Saffron) and Kashmir Willow cricket bats from the innumerable shops that dot this highway.
 Also available, are various crafts shops – don’t forget to bargain with them, though.